Diamondbacks vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have an implied moneyline win probability of 69.2% in this matchup.
+- The Diamondbacks have a 61.5% chance to win this contest based on the moneyline's implied probability.

-- Arizona has had an over/under set by oddsmakers 89 times, and have combined with opponents to go over the total in 41 of those games (41-44-4).
+- Arizona has had an over/under set by bookmakers 90 times, and have combined with opponents to go over the total in 41 of those games (41-45-4).

-- The Diamondbacks have put together a 6-4-0 record ATS this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!